2014 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Are 2014 dimes made of silver?

 No, 2014 Roosevelt dimes use copper-nickel clad composition, not silver.
-The U.S. Mint switched from 90% silver to clad coinage in 1965 due to rising precious metal prices.
-Modern dimes contain a pure copper core with outer layers of copper-nickel alloy.
+The U.S. Mint switched from 90% silver to clad coinage in 1965 following the Coinage Act of 1965, driven by rising precious metal prices.
+Modern circulation dimes contain a pure copper core with outer layers of 75% copper and 25% nickel.

-Silver Roosevelt dimes are only available in special collector proof sets.
-The standard 2014-P and 2014-D circulation strikes carry no silver content, while 2014-S silver proofs contain 90% silver and are sold exclusively through Mint collector programs.
+Silver Roosevelt dimes are available only in special collector proof sets.
+The standard 2014-P and 2014-D circulation strikes carry no silver content, while 2014-S silver proofs contain 90% silver and were sold exclusively through Mint collector programs.
+Note that since 2019, the Mint has upgraded its silver proof dimes to 99.9% fine silver — making 2014 proofs part of the traditional 90% silver era.

-Full Bands refers to complete horizontal separation of the bands across the torch on the reverse design.
-This designation indicates superior strike quality from optimal minting conditions.
-Not all coins achieve this level of detail.
+Full Bands (FB) refers to complete horizontal separation of both the upper and lower bands crossing the torch on the reverse design.
+Per PCGS, the designation applies to Roosevelt dimes grading MS60 or better that show full separation on both band sets with no gaps or merging.
+This indicates a superior strike from optimal die conditions.

 3. How much is a typical 2014 dime worth?